Critical New Trail at the Cabrillo National Monument

 10.4.21

-The Rocky Intertidal Zone, also known as the tidepools, is a favorite destination spot for over 800,000 visitors annually.
-Currently, the tidepools are only accessible by vehicle.
-The construction of the new trail will provide a safe way, on foot, to access the incredible tidepool area while providing connecting routes to the nearby existing Bayside and Coastal Trails.
-With this safe access, visitors, particularly visiting youth groups, will now have secure access to additional educational opportunities to learn about the park's scientific, historical, and natural resources.
-The goal for Cabrillo's youth programming is that these young people will be inspired and become the next generation of park stewards, continuing to preserve Southern California's stunning landscape.
-The new trail will also help the park protect and preserve the precious natural habitat and the native species that are treasured and necessary for its long-term ecological existence.
+The Rocky Intertidal Zone (also known as the tidepools) is a favorite destination spot for more than 800,000 visitors annually to Cabrillo National Monument.
+Currently, the tidepools are only accessible by vehicle, but a new trail currently under construction will provide a safe way on foot to access the stunning tidepool area while offering connecting routes to the nearby existing Bayside and Coastal Trails.
+With this safe passage, visitors — particularly youth groups — will now enjoy better access to additional opportunities to learn about the park's scientific, historical, and natural resources.

 Learn More About Cabrillo National Monument Foundation